Schrader and Presta Valve — What Are the Main Differences?

 - Unscrew the stem cap and ensure the valve is clean.

-- If the tube isn’t new, gently push the valve stem in with a pen or fingernail to release any trapped dirt.
+- If the tube isn’t new, gently push the inner pin with a pen or fingernail to release any trapped dirt.

 - Attach your pump either by holding it in place or screwing it on if it has this functionality.